wendyverdonk93/docs/content/payment-methods/prepaid-cards/gift-cards/how-do-gift-cards-work.md

 ---
-title: "How does it work?"
+title: "How it works"
 weight: 21
-meta_title: "How does it work? - MultiSafepay Support"
+meta_title: "How it works - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: '.'
 ---
-# How does it work?
+# How it works
 A gift card can be processed as a digital payment method.
 The credit on a gift card can be spent in a webshop that accepts the gift card.

 With a gift card, the transaction can be paid both in full and partially by the customer.